ampx/bookmark/README.md

 The service can be used in a local mode or client-server mode.
 In client-server mode, progress is saved to a centralized location that can then be consumed by other processes.
-Centralized checkpointing service that let's you combine ETL pipelines across different languages.
+Centralized checkpointing service that lets you combine ETL pipelines across different languages.

 # Benefits
 Centralized checkpoint